 Barbados, Lowestoft.
 Tough Choice.
 The boat is LT312 – Fleurette and dates from 1913 apparently.

-The old side trawlers (the nets came out of the big hoop on the side) were perfected by Lowestoft shipbuilders, and very resilient ships in a fierce North Sea storm – their curved shape rode the rough seas well, which was always a bonus if you were off Doggar Bank in a Force 11 gale in January.
+The old side trawlers (the nets came out of the big hoop on the side) were perfected by Lowestoft shipbuilders, and very resilient ships in a fierce North Sea storm – their curved shape rode the rough seas well, which was always a bonus if you were off Dogger Bank in a Force 11 gale in January.
 But sea fishing had a death rate higher even than coal mining in those days, and was not for the sensitive soul. – Julian Swainson.

 Not Lowestoft.